-As part of celebrations in honour of Her Majesty Queen Elizabeth II’s Platinum Jubilee, the Honourable Janet Austin, Lieutenant Governor of British Columbia, has launched the Lieutenant Governor’s Arts and Music Awards.
+As part of celebrations in honour of Her Majesty Queen Elizabeth II’s Platinum Jubilee, the Honourable Janet Austin, Lieutenant Governor of British Columbia, has awarded the Lieutenant Governor’s Arts and Music Awards.

-These one-time awards will recognize individuals, groups, and organizations throughout British Columbia who have demonstrated exceptional leadership, creativity, community engagement, and commitment through fostering and mentoring others in the fields of Visual Arts, Music or Performance.
-The Lieutenant Governor’s Arts and Music Awards will celebrate artists whose work promotes social equity, equality, inclusion, and enhances the well-being of communities of all sizes and citizens of all ages.
+These one-time awards recognize individuals, groups, and organizations throughout British Columbia who have demonstrated exceptional leadership, creativity, community engagement, and commitment through fostering and mentoring others in the fields of Visual Arts, Music or Performance.
+The Lieutenant Governor’s Arts and Music Awards celebrates artists whose work promotes social equity, equality, inclusion, and enhances the well-being of communities of all sizes and citizens of all ages.

 Award and Selection Committee

-Each successful nominee will receive a framed certificate of acknowledgement and a monetary gift recognizing their achievement.
+Each successful nominee received a certificate of acknowledgement and a monetary gift recognizing their achievement.

-The selection committee includes representation from visual arts and music, BC Community Foundations, and representatives of the Platinum Jubilee Awards Committee and Government House Foundation.
+The selection committee included representation from visual arts and music, and representatives of the Platinum Jubilee Awards Committee and Government House Foundation.

 Lieutenant Governor’s Arts and Music Awards Jury: